Genius (mythology): Nature

 The Christian theologian Augustine equated the Christian soul with the Roman genius, citing Varro as attributing the rational powers and abilities of every human being to their genius.

 Specific genii

 Although the term genius might apply to any divinity whatsoever, most of the higher-level and state genii had their own well-established names.
 Genius applied most often to individual places or people not generally known; that is, to the smallest units of society and settlements, families and their homes.
 Houses, doors, gates, streets, districts, tribes, each one had its own genius.
 The supreme hierarchy of the Roman gods, like that of the Greeks, was modelled after a human family.
 It featured a father, Jupiter, who was also the supreme divine unity, and a mother, Juno, queen of the gods.
 These supreme unities were subdivided into genii for each individual family; hence, the genius of each female, representing the female reproductive power, was a Juno.
 The male power was a Jupiter.

-The Juno was worshipped under many titles:
+The Juno was venerated under many titles: